-Lauren serves on the board of Emerge Vermont, the state affiliate of a national organization that empowers progressive women to run for political office.
+Lauren currently serves on the board of Boston CASA (Court Appointed Special Advocates), which advocates on behalf of court-involved children; and Emerge Vermont, the state affiliate of a national organization that empowers progressive women to run for political office.
 She was voted class speaker of the Emerge Vermont 2018 class.

-Lauren is a graduate of Duke University School of Law, where she was the editor-in-chief of the Duke Journal of Gender Law and Policy and received the Faculty Award in Legal Theory.
-She also holds a Master’s degree in English Literature.
+Lauren is a magna cum laude graduate of Duke University School of Law, where she was elected to the Order of the Coif, and served as the editor-in-chief of the Duke Journal of Gender Law and Policy.
+She also holds a Master’s degree in English Literature from Duke.
 She is a member of the bars of New York, Vermont, and Massachusetts.

 Honors & Awards:

 - Vermont Businesses for Social Responsibility’s “Changemaker”

 - Duke University School of Law’s Faculty Award in Legal Theory